 Elevation: 6,408 ft

-Latour Peak has 2,028 feet of prominence and this coupled with its status as both the highest peak in the Saint Joe Mountains and Kootenia County make it a popular destination.
+Latour Peak is the highest peak in the Saint Joe Mountains and is the Kootenai County high point.
+That status combined with its 2,028 feet of prominence make Latour Peak a popular destination.
 USGS Twin Crags

 Ken Jones provided the following directions to the summit:

 From I-90 west of Pinehurst, take the exit on the east bank of the Coeur d’Alene River and head south on Latour Creek Road.
-This starts out paved; pavement ends 1.4 miles from the interstate.
-Follow Latour Creek Road southwesterly, staying on the main road in Latour Creek valley.
-Cross the creek on a bridge at 6.3 miles, and find a BLM sign identifying the Rochat Divide Road.
-Continue up the valley to the 9.8 mile mark.
+The pavement ends in 1.4 miles.
+Follow Latour Creek Road southwesterly, staying on the main road in Latour Creek Valley.
+Cross the creek on a bridge at 6.3 miles and find a BLM sign identifying the Rochat Divide Road.
+Continue up the valley to the 9.8-mile mark.
 Turn left (a sign indicates the route to Twin Crags) and cross a bridge.
-Reset your odometer.
+Reset your odometer to zero.

 Also See Dan Robbins’ trip report for updated information.